-Step 2: Place a medium size pot of water over a high heat and bring to the boil.
+Step 2: Place a medium size pot of water over high heat and bring to a boil.

 Step 3: Cut a small cross in the top of each tomato and quickly blanch the tomatoes in the boiling water for thirty seconds, which will help to remove the skins.

-Step 4: Remove tomatoes from boiling water and place in a bowl of iced water to stop them cooking.
+Step 4: Remove tomatoes from boiling water and place them in a bowl of iced water to stop them from cooking.

-Step 5: Remove the tomatoes from the iced water and carefully peel off skins.
-Once they are cool, scoop out the seeds with a small spoon and discard the seeds, being careful to keep the shape of the tomatoes.
+Step 5: Remove the tomatoes from the iced water and carefully peel off the skins.
+Once they are cool, scoop out and discard the seeds with a small spoon, being careful to keep the shape of the tomatoes.

 Step 7: Add the tomatoes and sliced red onions and gently stir to coat them in the mixture.

-Step 8: Line the base of a fourteen centimetre spring form cake tin with baking paper and oil the sides.
+Step 8: Line the base of a 14 cm springform cake tin with baking paper and oil the sides.

-Step 9: Place the tomato mixture in the bottom of pan, packing tomatoes as closely to each other as possible with the presentation side of the tomatoes facing down.
+Step 9: Place the tomato mixture in the bottom of the pan, packing tomatoes as close to each other as possible with the presentation side of the tomatoes facing down.

-Step 11: Lay out the puff pastry sheet and cut out a circle which is about two centimetres wider than the base of the cake tin.
+Step 11: Layout the puff pastry sheet and cut out a circle that is about 2 cm wider than the base of the cake tin.

 Step 12: Place the pastry on top of the tomatoes and breadcrumb mixture, tucking the pastry so that it fits snugly over the tomatoes.

-Step 14: Place into the preheated oven and cook for twenty five minutes or until pastry puffed and golden.
+Step 14: Place into the preheated oven and cook for 25 minutes or until pastry puffed and golden.